Suboxone Tooth Decay Lawsuit

 The Suboxone tooth decay lawsuits generally name Indivior, Reckitt, and their various U.S. operating entities as defendants.
 Primary liability for the Suboxone liabilities will ultimately fall on Indivior, a public company listed on the London Stock Exchange and well capitalized.

-Indivior has a checked past.
+Indivior has a checkered past.
 In 2019, the Department of Justice indicted the company for false marketing claims and a scheme to direct patients to doctors who were likely to prescribe Suboxone.

 One of the other primary defendants in the Suboxone lawsuits is Aquestive Therapeutics Inc., a pharmaceutical company based in New Jersey.
 Aquestive and Indivior developed Suboxone jointly.